 - Top each tomato with a generous portion of grated cheese.

-- Slide the pan under the broiler with the rack on the highest setting and watch carelully, the cheese will turn browned and bubbly very quickly.
+- Slide the pan under the broiler with the rack on the highest setting and broil for about 2 minutes.
+Watch carefully, the cheese will brown and bubble very quickly.

 - Serve the tomatoes immediately, with a sprinkle of fresh or dried herbs.